00:00

 If you think they might be posting AI works, carefully consider it before you report them.
 AI accusations are free to throw but costly to the receiver.
 They shouldn't be made lightly.

 Is the author transparent about AI use?
 Does the amount of AI violate the guidelines?
 What makes you think it's AI (e.g. bad fundamentals, repetitive, inconsistent lighting, distortions/disappearing objects, etc.?)
 The more you observe AI works the more problems appear.
-That being said, be careful because there are artists/musicians who are still learning and making mistakes.
+That being said, be careful because everyone— esp. newer artists/musicians— can make mistakes.

 "Uh, maybe I shouldn't scout them..."